-In the case of an emergency evacuation, an assigned member of staff from the school office will bring with the registers and the 'late' register to the evacuation point to account for any absent children. (see Evacuation Procedure).
+In the case of an emergency evacuation, an assigned member of staff from the school office will bring the 'late' register to the evacuation point and have access to registers to account for any absent children.

 Any issues surrounding attendance/punctuality should be discussed with the parents/carers at one or both of the parent teacher consultations.
-In particular parents should be notified if attendance is below 85% or a pattern of frequent late arrival is emerging.
+In particular parents should be notified if attendance is below 95% or a pattern of frequent late arrival is emerging.